elisa-laviolette/archeosync/README.md

   - Case preservation maintained throughout
    - **Background Image**: Dropdown selection of overlapping raster layers for each area
 4. Configure the next values for objects and features
-5. Click OK to create QField projects for each selected recording area
+5. Click OK to create QGIS field projects for each selected recording area

-**Project Naming**: When a level is defined, QField project names will be the display name of the recording area followed by '_' and the content of the Next level column.
+**Project Naming**: When a level is defined, field project names will be the display name of the recording area followed by '_' and the content of the Next level column.
 For example: "Test Area_A" or "Excavation Site_Level 1".
 If no level is defined, only the recording area name is used.

 **Background Image Processing**: When a background image is selected, the system will automatically clip the raster to the recording area boundary with a configurable offset (default: 20 cm).
 This ensures the background image extends slightly beyond the recording area for better context in the field.
-The original raster remains unchanged, and the clipped version is used only for the QField project.
+The original raster remains unchanged, and the clipped version is used only for the field project.

-**Intelligent Data Filtering**: When creating QField projects, the system automatically filters the data to include only relevant information:
+**Intelligent Data Filtering**: When creating field projects, the system automatically filters the data to include only relevant information:
 - **Recording Area Filtering**: Only the selected recording area feature is kept in the recording areas layer
 - **Related Extra Layers Filtering**: For extra layers with QGIS relations to the recording areas layer, only features related to the selected recording area are kept
 - **Relation-Based Filtering**: Uses QGIS relation manager to identify related features across layers
-- **Clean Datasets**: Creates focused, efficient QField projects with only the necessary data for field work
+- **Clean Datasets**: Creates focused, efficient field projects with only the necessary data for field work

 The raster processing service uses GDAL for high-quality clipping operations and handles:
 - Coordinate system transformations